testingbot/testingbot_pyunit/README.markdown

 ------------

-You need an API key and API secret from http://www.testingbot.com You also need to install the selenium and pyunit packages.
+You need an API key and API secret from http://www.testingbot.com You also need to install the selenium and pyunit packages. (easy_install should take care of this for you)

 Example
 -------